Michad/tilegroxy/README.md

 The following are on the roadmap:

-* Proxy map layers to TMS, QuadKey map layers
-* Specific support for vector tile formats such as [MVT](https://github.com/mapbox/vector-tile-spec) or tiled GeoJSON
-* Proxy map layers directly to providers such as Mapnik, Mapserver
 * Support for raster image reprocessing/combination on the fly
 * Custom providers
+* Proxy map layers directly to providers such as Mapnik, Mapserver
+* Specific support for vector tile formats such as [MVT](https://github.com/mapbox/vector-tile-spec) or tiled GeoJSON
 * OpenTelemetry support